Tuan Nizam Muthaliff

-Colonel Tuan Nizam Muthaliff, RWP, MI (July 12, 1966 – May 31, 2005) was a Sri Lanka Army officer and intelligence officer who, while serving as the commanding officer, 1 Military Intelligence Corps, was assassinated by the Liberation Tigers of Tamil Eelam during the ceasefire and peace process.
+Colonel Tuan Nizam Muthaliff, RWP, MI (July 12, 1966 – May 31, 2005) was a Sri Lanka Army officer and intelligence officer who, while serving as the commanding officer, 1 Military Intelligence Corps, was assassinated by the Liberation Tigers of Tamil Eelam (LTTE) during the ceasefire and peace process.

 Early life and education

-Born to a Malay family in Trincomalee, Muthaliff was educated at D.S.
-Senanayake College, Colombo where he excelled in both studies and sports.
+Born to a Malay family in Trincomalee, Muthaliff was educated at D. S. Senanayake College, Colombo where he excelled in both studies and sports.

 Military career

 Early career

 Having completed his schooling, Muthaliff joined the Sri Lanka Army as a cadet officer in June 1986.
 He first underwent basic training at the Sri Lanka Military Academy in Diyatalawa and subsequently received officer training at the Pakistan Military Academy.
 On completing his training, he was commissioned as a second lieutenant in the 4th Battalion, Gemunu Watch and took part in military operations such as the Vadamarachchi Operation.
 He was promoted to the rank of lieutenant on June 2, 1989.